lukcic/devops/security/csp.md

 # Content Security Policy

-Main goal of CSP is protection against XSS (Cross-Site-Scripting).
+Whitelist of elements/domains that our website can inject data from.
+Main goal of CSP is protection against XSS (Cross-Site-Scripting), but it should be last defense line which means app shouldn't have bugs allowing for XSS (all data coming from users should be validated).
 It works like an instruction for browser which elements of website should be loaded and which one should not.
+CSP doesn't fix the XSS vulnerability, it could just block exploitation.

+Defense-in-depth, second layer of protection.
+Developer has grade control on what web application can request, embed and execute.
+Can reduce privilege of application itself.
+Reporting mode for detecting exploitation.

 CSP adjusts elements like:
 * images